SuperOfficeDocs/superoffice-docs/docs/document/cloud/g-suite/index.md

 * Google G Suite subscription
 * Google G Suite "Service account" with Google Drive

-To ensure the security and integrity of the documents stored in Google Drive, SuperOffice will store all documents on a single Google G Suite Account (the service-account and "owner" of the document-archive).
+To ensure the security and integrity of the documents stored in Google Drive, SuperOffice will store all documents on a single Google G Suite Account (the service account and "owner" of the document archive).

-While not required, SuperOffice recommends that a dedicated Google-account is set up and used for this purpose.
+While not required, SuperOffice recommends that a dedicated Google account is set up and used for this purpose.

 For SuperOffice Online to be able to use Google G Suite for storage, SuperOffice must first be authorized to access data stored in the organization’s Google Drive.

 The authorization process will grant rights to an app registered with Google G Suite called "SuperOffice".
-This is the SuperOffice Federation Gateway which handles secure communication between Google G Suite, SuperOffice Online, and other parties (like SuperOffice Mail Link).
+This is the SuperOffice Federation Gateway that handles secure communication between Google G Suite, SuperOffice Online, and other parties (like SuperOffice Mail Link).

 Read the [technical description][7].